 👪 Serving size

 A smoked picnic ham is the perfect size for my family.
-Usually weighing somewhere between 5-8 pounds, these hams usually give my family of 4 a meal with leftovers and I love having the bone to make soup from!
+Usually weighing somewhere between 5-8 pounds.
+These hams usually give my family of 4 a meal with leftovers and I love having the bone to make my ham soup from!

 *See leftover ham recipes below!